 Eczema

 Eczema is an inflammatory skin condition that presents as dry, itchy skin rashes and blisters.
 It can lead to skin infections.
-There are several different types of eczema, and each type has an individual set of symptoms.
+There are several types of eczema, and each type has an individual set of symptoms.

-Eczema affects more than 31 million people in the U.S. It can affect anyone at any age, including newborns as early as a few weeks following birth.
+Eczema affects more than 31 million people in the U.S. It can affect anyone at any age, including newborns, as early as a few weeks following birth.

 Psoriasis